Pharserror/selectr/Readme.md

 | optionsListWidth             | '0px'                                   | Current width of the list of options visible to the user: is updated `onWindowResize`.                                                                |
 | page                         | 1                                       | Current page of options related to the `currentUserInput`: is reset upon deletion of input.                                                           |
 | selectedOptions              | []                                      | Array of objects in the format of `{ label: '', group: '', value: '' }` that determines which objects are selected.                                   |

+### SCSS VARIABLES

+Please see the image below for a visual description of what each variable modifies.

+### Improvements
+- Add a prop to show the group label in the selected options; i.e., for a group 'clients' with node labels of emails a selected option would have the text "clients: anywaysjim@howyadoin.com".
+Could even allow the delimiter to be customizable from just a colon.
+- Add a boolean prop to determine whether or not a group header stays sticky for as long as its elements are being scrolled.
+- Add a boolean prop to enable/disable a prompt for option creation shown when there are no more options available.